 The College recognizes that deciding among these options can be difficult and is a personal decision.
-Reporting parties and witnesses are encouraged to seek assistance from resources and to explore all potential reporting and support options.
+Complainants and witnesses are encouraged to seek assistance from resources and to explore all potential reporting and support options.
 In addition, it is important to understand the different responsibilities of Lafayette College employees.
-Employees may be designated as a Responsible Employee, a Confidential Resource, or a Private Resource, as defined in this Policy.
-A Reporting Party who is unsure of a College employee's reporting obligations and ability to maintain confidentiality may ask about the employee's responsibilities, and an inquiry into an individual's reporting obligations will not, by itself, trigger an investigation.
+Employees may be designated as an Official With Authority, a Mandated Reporter, a Confidential Resource, or a Private Resource, as defined in this Policy.
+A Complainant who is unsure of a College employee's reporting obligations and ability to maintain confidentiality may ask about the employee's responsibilities, and an inquiry into an individual's reporting obligations will not, by itself, trigger an investigation.